Find a Job You Really Want In

 Equal Employment Opportunity Act of 1972

-This act allows the EEOC to sue an employer in federal courts when they have reasonable cause to believe an employer discriminated against an employee based on their race.
-This law covers private employers with 15 or more employees.
-For public employees, the EEOC refers the case to the United States Attorney General.
+This act allows the EEOC to take legal action against employers in federal courts if it has reasonable cause to believe that discrimination has occurred based on race.
+It applies to private employers with 15 or more employees, while public employees’ cases are referred to the United States Attorney General.

 -